emdrayallday/art-api-exam-nolist/README.md

 $ npm install
 ```

-2. Create a `.env` file
+2. Create a .env file

-Add a file in your project directory named `.env` and put a port variable with a value of 4000 inside of it like this:
+Make sure you are in your project directory and add a file named `.env` and put a port variable with a value of 4000 inside of it like this:

 ```
 $ echo "PORT=4000" > .env
 ```

-Then open the file and put a COUCHDB_URL variable under the port which we will assign a value after creating the database.
+Then open the file and put a COUCHDB_URL variable under the port which you will assign a value after creating the database.
 Your `.env` file should look like this:

 ```
 PORT=4000